ghc/ghc/docs/users_guide/glasgow_exts.rst

       pattern P :: CReq => CProv => t1 -> t2 -> ... -> tN -> t

-where ⟨CProv⟩ and ⟨CReq⟩ are type contexts, and ⟨t1⟩, ⟨t2⟩, ..., ⟨tN⟩ and ⟨t⟩ are types.
-Notice the unusual form of the type, with two contexts ⟨CProv⟩ and ⟨CReq⟩:
+where ⟨CReq⟩ and ⟨CProv⟩ are type contexts, and ⟨t1⟩, ⟨t2⟩, ..., ⟨tN⟩ and ⟨t⟩ are types.
+Notice the unusual form of the type, with two contexts ⟨CReq⟩ and ⟨CProv⟩:

+-  ⟨CReq⟩ are the constraints *required* to match the pattern.

 -  ⟨CProv⟩ are the constraints *made available (provided)* by a successful pattern match.

--  ⟨CReq⟩ are the constraints *required* to match the pattern.

 For example, consider ::

     data T a where
       MkT :: (Show b) => a -> b -> T a

-    f1 :: (Eq a, Num a) => T a -> String
+    f1 :: (Num a, Eq a) => T a -> String
     f1 (MkT 42 x) = show x

     pattern ExNumPat :: (Num a, Eq a) => (Show b) => b -> T a